aqasemi/powertoys-lllm/README.md

    - Default: `gemini-2.0-flash-lite`

 3. **API Key**: Your API key for the LLM service
    - Required for functionality.
-Get it from ai.studio (it's free)
+Get it from https://ai.studio (it's free)

 4. **Send Trigger Keyword**: The character(s) that will trigger sending the query
    - Default: `\`

 5. **System Prompt**: Instructions that guide the LLM's behavior
-   - Default: A concise assistant prompt

 ## Requirements
 - PowerToys (latest version recommended)